Conduct Unbiased Testing with Marketing Audience Split in D365 Real-Time Journeys

 Journey audience split example

-The new audience split condition offers flexible option for marketers that want to quickly divide audiences into groups to offer different experiences.
+The audience split condition is a flexible option to quickly divide your audience into groups for different experiences.
 For instance, this can be used to deliver perks, hone feedback collection strategies or test different communications.

 Looking to Improve your Customer Experiences?